-Paid In Spades, the fifth book in my Pat Gallegher series , is my nineteenth novel.
+Brittle Karma, the third book in my Eamon Gold P.I. series , coming in June 2020, is my twentieth novel.
 On this page, I'm sharing a look at some of my previous titles.
 I hope you'll take the time to look them over!

 THE MOJITO COAST

 A 2014 PWA Shamus Award Finalist!Fans of Randy Wayne White, James W. Hall, and Robert B. Parker will love this action-packed private eye adventure!
 On the eve of the 1958 Cuban Revolution, Miami private eye Cormac Loame reluctantly returns to Havana to retrieve the teenaged daughter of former prizefighter-turned-mob money launderer Cecil "Madman" Hacker.
 As he combs the city, he will run across notorious gangsters, jai-alai bums, famous authors, revolutionaries, movie stars, and a renewed love affair with the woman he left behind six years earlier.
 With Castro's rebels edging closer to the Cuban capital every day, Loame races time to find Lila Hacker, as he also plots to spirit his lover Marisol Gonzalez back to Miami, copes with a possibly treacherous former buddy, and tries not to get killed or forfeit his soul in the process.

 Prosperity, North Carolina, used to be just a wide spot in the road, a red-clay farming community inhabited by the descendents of settlers who had pioneered there three centuries earlier.
 Now, its rolling hills and bucolic charm have been discovered by the urban residents of a nearby metropolis, and Judd Wheeler's home town is being transformed into a bedroom community suburb.
 Class tensions between the longtime residents and the newcomers is accented by a third factor--the influx of illegal Mexican immigrants looking for work.